esab2/esab2.github.io/_posts/2024-04-23-Fingerprint Recognition.md

 After removal of false positions.
 ![Minutiae with no false positions](../images/Minutiae.png)

-The distance transform seems to be a powerful tool in image processing that provides the ability to exclude that minutiae that is too close to the border.
+The distance transform seems to be a powerful tool in image processing that provides the ability to exclude minutiae that is too close to the border resulting in an dataset more reliable for further processing or comparison.